syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

  {% endtabs %}

-You can export the `SfDataGrid` to PDF by using the following extension methods present in the `SfDataGridState` class.
+You can export the `SfDataGrid` to PDF by using the following extension methods present in the `SfDataGridState` class:

    * `exportToPdfDocument`
    * `exportToPdfGrid`

 **Add GlobalKey for the DataGrid**

-Create the [GlobalKey](https://api.flutter.dev/flutter/widgets/GlobalKey-class.html) with the [SfDataGridState](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGridState-class.html) class.
-Exporting related methods is available via the `SfDataGridState` class.
+Create the [GlobalKey](https://api.flutter.dev/flutter/widgets/GlobalKey-class.html) using the [SfDataGridState](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGridState-class.html) class.
+The `SfDataGridState` class allows you to export related methods.

 Set the created `GlobalKey` to the `SfDataGrid`.